Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 {{< github repo="Essenceia/Systolic_Array_with_DFT_v2" showThumbnail=false alt="" >}}

+{{< figure
+	src="systolic_array_v2_floorplan.png"
+	caption="Floorplan of the second generation Systolic Array designed for IHP 130nm's node using the sg13g2 PDK.
+It occupies 126,685 µm² of die area and has a target typical operating voltage of 1.2V at 25°C.<br>This design features two clock trees, one for the MAC and another for the JTAG TAP.
+The MAC clock targets a 100 MHz maximum operating frequency, but current output GPIO frequency experiements suggest a 75 MHz maximum, and the JTAG 2 MHz." alt="Floorplan of the second generation Systolic Array designed for IHP 130nm's node using the sg13g2 PDK.
+It occupies 126,685 µm² of die area and has a target typical operating voltage of 1.2V at 25°C. This design features two clock trees, one for the MAC and another for the JTAG TAP.
+The MAC clock targets a 100 MHz maximum operating frequency, but current output GPIO frequency experiements suggest a 75 MHz maximum, and the JTAG 2 MHz."
+>}}

 ### Tiny Tapeout ihp26a

 This time we will be taping the chip on IHP’s fancy 130nm `sg13g2` node using [Tiny Tapeout’s `ihp26a` chip](https://tinytapeout.com/chips/ttihp26a/) as our shuttle.
 Also, for full transparency I was offered a coupon by the Tiny Tapout team that I traded for the area that I am using in this project (and a devboard ).
-So technically speaking this tapeout is sponsored by Tiny Tapeout, which will definitely not help me rave less about them
+So technically speaking this tapeout is sponsored by Tiny Tapeout, which will definitely not help me rave less about them!

-Thanks guys
+Thanks guys!

 {{< figure
 	src="ihp26a_chip.png"